How to Calculate Cost of Ownership of a Timber-Look Composite Deck

 For example, natural timber will require the application of a wood sealant or oil regularly – every six to twelve months depending on climate, exposure to the elements, and the amount of use it gets.
 The weather, the sun, the family activities – all of these take their toll on your outdoor living space.
 This results in the necessity of ongoing routine maintenance and potential for expensive repairs.
 Re-stain it.
 Reseal it.
 Power wash it each spring to remove mildew and mould.
 Replace worn decking weakened over time.
 Your “cheaper” natural timber deck needs constant upkeep.

 You can pay someone to seal your deck each season and you’ll add to the TCO every time the maintenance crew shows up.
 Time to write another cheque.
 Of course, you can do it yourself, but you’ll spend much of your free time (as well as money) applying the chemicals to the decking while trying to keep the kids and the family dog away.

-So, when calculating the total cost of ownership, start with initial costs for materials, and add the labour cost of construction.
+So, when calculating the total cost of ownership, start with initial costs for materials, and add the construction labour cost.
 Then add the cost of stains, sealants, and routine deck maintenance.
 Calculate the value of your time if you spend a Saturday sealing the deck instead of snoozing on the deck!

 When calculating TCO, run your numbers out at least 10 to 20 years.
 How much will the TCO be for your deck then, when you add up annual maintenance costs, the hours of painting, staining, sealing, and scrubbing off mould, not to mention the rising cost of the products you need to use?
 Don’t just consider the initial cost.
 Determine the total cost of ownership over the expected life of your deck.